palantir/conjure/readme.md

 Buffers, we do not support polymorphic types or interfaces.
 Union types offer a limited form of polymorphism that allows library authors to encode alternative return values.
 For example, see https://github.palantir.build/foundry/conjure/issues/201 .

+### Imports from other Conjure APIs
+Conjure does not support importing objects from other Conjure APIs.
+If you must reference objects from another service's API, the recommendation is to redefine these types in your own service's Conjure definition.

+Cross-API imports are undesirable for a few reasons:
+1. API version coupling: breaks in the dependency's API result in breaks in the consuming API.
+2. Transitive dependency complexity and the introduction of [diamond dependency](http://www.well-typed.com/blog/9/) risk